 CMAP Emphasizes Investment in Underserved Communities in ON TO 2050 Plan

-Last week the Chicago Metropolitan Agency for Planning officially approved ON TO 2050, a new comprehensive regional plan that will guide its transportation and community development priorities for the next 32 years.
+This morning the Chicago Metropolitan Agency for Planning board approved ON TO 2050, a new comprehensive regional plan that will guide its transportation and community development priorities for the next 32 years.

 Like the GO TO 2040 plan before it, this plan sets CMAP’s goals and outlines where it will spend its money and resources.
 While many aspects of the plans are similar to its predecessor, ON TO 2050 adds several new priorities.
 It commits to supporting projects in historically underserved communities – something that CMAP officials said would actually benefit the entire Chicago region.
 And, mindful of ever-decreasing federal and state transportation funds, the plan calls using a combination of expanding the sales tax base and reducing expenses to generate revenue necessary to maintain and expand the region’s transportation infrastructure